lxsmnsyc/the-game/docs/weapons.md

 - Three same `Weapon` of the same `Rarity` can be merged to produce the same `Weapon` of higher `Rarity`.
 - `Weapon` quality does not carry over to the merged `Weapon`.
 - `Primordial Weapon` cannot be achieved through merging and can only be acquired through `Boss` drops.
+- `Primordial Weapon` have names.
+- `Primordial Weapon` is guaranteed to have a random `Supreme Property`